Equal Employment Opportunity

 All companies must abide by employee laws pertaining to fair employment practices and not discriminate against any employee or applicant for employment because of race, color, religion, age, sex, national origin, or ancestry.
 The same principles apply to hiring any handicapped person unless the handicap is directly related to job performance.
-Does your company have an EEO Policy that cover these issues?
+Does your company have an Equal Employment Opportunity Policy that cover these issues?

 - Your Company HR manual should explain how you employ those applicants who possess necessary skills, education and experience without discrimination.